Rygorazd/architecture-center/docs/framework/security/design-storage-encryption.md

 - **Data at rest**.
 All information storage objects, containers, and types that exist statically on physical media, whether magnetic or optical disk.

 - **Data in transit**.
-Data that is being transferred between components, locations, or programs.
+Data that is being transferred between components, locations or programs.

 In a cloud solution, a single business transaction can lead to multiple data operations where data moves from one storage medium to another.
 To provide complete data protection, it must be encrypted on storage volumes and while it's transferred from one point to another.